SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 * Security → Set supervisor password (to disable secure boot)
 * Security → Password on boot → Disable
 * Boot → Secure Boot → Disable
-* Main → press on calt+s a new setting will appear to change SATA type to AHCI otherwise you will not be able to see you drive when installing  hackintosh
+* Main → press (calt+s) a new setting will appear to change SATA type to AHCI otherwise you will not be able to see you drive when installing  hackintosh

 # WIP